 ITI acknowledges that the digital revolution presents formidable challenges to copyright holders.
-In an age where the capability will soon exist for consumers to easily make studio-quality digital copies of full-length motion pictures and audio recordings, these industries face growing challenges to protect their profitability.
+In an age where the capability will soon exist for consumers to easily make studio-quality digital copies of full-length motion pictures and audio re-cordings, these industries face growing challenges to protect their profitability.

 In large part, Section 1201 is driven by a recognition on the part of the content industries that technology, as opposed to traditional law enforcement remedies, is increasingly becoming the most effective tool for protection of intellectual property.
 In an era where every manner of content-movies, software, music, books-is increasingly stored and transmitted in the 1's and 0's of digital language, it is not surprising that these industries have turned to encryption, scrambling and other methods to protect their products from unauthorized use and reproduction.

 ITI fully supports and encourages this trend.
-Even the casual observer can quick-

-TTI fully supports and encourages this trend.
 Even the casual observer can quickly deduce that the IT industry and the content industries enjoy a truly symbiotic relationship with one another.
 Our industry's success is built on the creation of IT products with ever greater capabilities to deliver the content industries' products.
-It is historically compelling that the birth place of Silicon Valley in Palo Alto, California is the garage where Dave Packard and Bill Hewlett made their first product in 1938: an audio oscillator which they sold to Walt Disney to be used in the making of the animated movie Fantasia.
-Hence, the true engine of progress in the information technology industry.
+It is historically compelling that the birth place of Silicon Valley in Palo Alto, California is the garage where Dave Packard and Bill Hewlett made their first product in 1938: an audio oscillator which they sold to Walt Disney to be used in the making of the enjmerted movie Fentagic.
+Hence, the true engine of progress in the information. of the animated movie Fantasia.
+Hence, the true engine of progress in the information technology industry is the innovation cycle itself; not any one segment of the information technology industry.